What Should You Do When a Milwaukee Traffic Light is Defective?

 There could be more than one liable party, which is why this type of case could quickly become complicated and benefit from the help of a knowledgeable attorney.

-If a Collision Happens at a Broken Traffic Light
+What to do if a Collision Happens at a Broken Traffic Signal

 Whatever you do at the crash scene, do not apologize or admit fault, and be careful what you say to the responding officer or any others at the scene.
 Let the accident investigators do their job to determine who may be liable for the crash.